openmainframeproject/foundation/zowe_conformance/test_evaluation_guide_table.md

    <th style="background-color:#AAAAAA">x</th>
    <th style="background-color:#AAAAAA"></th>
    <th></th>
-   <td>API - in JSON format, use relative links, and must not contain schema, hostname, and port.
+   <td>REST API - in JSON format, use relative links, and must not contain schema, hostname, and port.
 Alternatively, an absolute link can be used, in which case the service must translate the link to the form that goes through the Gateway that is based on the X-Forwarded-* Headers</td>
  </tr>
   <tr>
    <th style="background-color:#555555">21</th>